AzureCosmosDB/Intra-Account-Container-Copy/README.md

 # Azure Cosmos DB Intra-account container copy (Private preview)

+> **Note:** This capability is now available to use by signing up for the Preview from the Azure Portal.
+Please refer to https://aka.ms/azurecosmosdb-containercopy to learn more.
+This repo is outdated and is not managed any longer.

 You can perform offline container copy within an Azure Cosmos DB account using container copy jobs.

 This functionality is currently available for Azure Cosmos DB **Cassandra API** and **SQL API** accounts.